 - Can be combined with energy efficiency upgrade credits

-Following the links below will take you to a comprehensive sources of information on state, local and federal incentives that promote energy efficiency.
-Please be aware that your eligibility for an incentive will depend upon meeting specific criteria and you may need to consult with your tax preparer.
+The links below provide information on state, local and federal incentives that promote energy efficiency.
+Please be aware that your eligibility for an incentive will depend upon meeting specific criteria and it is recommended that you to consult with your tax preparer.